Also See Choose Life That You May Live

 But Michael the archangel, when he disputed (Gk. dialegomai) with the devil and argued about the body of Moses, did not dare pronounce against him a railing judgment, but said, "The Lord rebuke you!"
 (Jude 1:9 NASB)

-In the next example, the NASB chose to, for whatever reason, translate dialegomai into the English 'discuss' however, other versions render the Greek word 'argued' (CLV) or 'disputed' (KJV), which seems far more appropriate considering the disciples were more likely to be having an argument, not simply speculating amongst themselves..
+In the next example, the NASB chose to, for whatever reason, translate dialegomai into the English 'discuss' however, other versions render the Greek word 'argued' (CLV) or 'disputed' (KJV), which seems far more appropriate considering this topic is more likely to lend itself to an argument not a discussion.

 But they kept silent, for on the way they had discussed (Gk. dialegomai) with one another which of them was the greatest.
 (Mark 9:34 NASB)